alank976/markdown-resume/index.md

 Hi!
 I am a technology enthusiast, come from a diverse background, with basic financial knowledge and hands-on software development experiences.

-I love to keep pace with mass geeky communities (esp.
-OSS) via tech blogs, news, podcasts, etc so that I won't miss too many great technologies I can leverage to deliver effectively.
-And more importantly, funny and useful stories about development experience.
+I love to keep pace with the mass geeky communities (esp.
+OSS) via tech blogs, news, podcasts, etc.  That way, I won't miss too many great technologies I can leverage to deliver effectively, and more importantly, funny and useful stories about development experience.
 See also [my interested topics](./hobbies)

-Also, I am a big fan of code quality, best practices, software craftsmanship and MVP (Minimal Viable Product) spirit.
+Also, I am a big fan of code quality, best practices, software craftsmanship and MVP (Minimal Viable Product) mindset.
 I am keen on progressive improvement about me, my team, and everything around me.

 # Work Experence